4d/docs/website/translated_docs/pt/Debugging/debugger.md

 ## Watch Pane

 The **Watch pane** is displayed in the top left corner of the Debugger window, below the Execution Control Tool Bar.
-Here is an example:
+Aqui um exemplo simples:

 ![watch-pane](assets/en/Debugging/watchPane.png)